 A policeman on duty often assumes this gesture, signaling the attitude of “I’m-going-to bust-any-crook-who-messes-around”.

-Sometimes a person assumes this gesture simply because they’re too tired to rest their arms on their sides without support.
+Sometimes, a person assumes this gesture simply because they’re too tired to leave their arms dangling on their sides without support.
 We notice this in runners when they’re tired after a long run.
 So keep the context in mind when you interpret this gesture.

 Clenched hands on hips gesture

-If a person doing this gesture has their hands clenched in a fist-like position, it signals hostility in addition to assertiveness.
-It can be extremely difficult, if not impossible, to placate this person.
+If a person assuming this gesture has their hands clenched in a fist-like position, it signals hostility in addition to assertiveness.
+It may be very difficult, if not impossible, to placate this person.

-It is as if the person is ready to punch you with his closed fists.
+It is as if the person is ready to punch you with their closed fists.
 If you irritate this person even a tad more, you might have to face drastic consequences.
 It’s a good idea to give this person something to hold, forcing them to unclench their fist.
-This can break their hostile attitude.
+This may break their hostile attitude.

-Sometimes a person can be ready for action but doesn’t quite know yet what the heck’s going on.
-For instance, if you see your friend arguing with someone you might immediately rush to defend him without actually knowing what’s happening.
+Sometimes a person can be ready for action but doesn’t quite know yet what the heck is going on.
+For instance, if you see your friend arguing with someone, you might immediately rush to defend him without actually knowing what’s happening.
 This inquisitiveness may get reflected in your body language.

-Your hands will rest on your hips vertically instead of the conventional position.
-This gesture indicates an assertive but also curious attitude and is done by a person when he wants to do something but doesn’t know what’s going on or isn’t sure what exactly he should be doing.
+Your hands will rest flat on your hips vertically as shown in the above image instead of the conventional position.
+This gesture indicates an assertive but also a curious attitude.
+It is assumed by a person when they want to do something but don’t know what’s going on or aren’t sure what exactly they should be doing.